 Clarity SaaS Upgrade

 This section provides information about the upgrade process, planning considerations, and service changes.
-In addition to this section, review the following documents to prepare for the upgrade:
+Review the following documents to prepare for the upgrade:

 - Release Notes: Describes new enhancements, changes to third-party software support, and other information specific to the release